 - Add mushrooms to pan, stirring occasionally to keep mushrooms and garlic from burning.

 - Add second half of butter to pan, let melt.

 - Let garlic and mushrooms brown - about 4-6 minutes.
 Do not let garlic burn, reduce heat if needed.

-- Add red pepper flakes and cilantro when chicken and mushrooms are lovely golden browned.
+- Add red pepper flakes (add slowly according to your taste) and cilantro when chicken and mushrooms are lovely golden browned.

 - Add stock, lemon juice, and cheese.

 - Stir well, being sure to scrape up any browned bits from bottom of pan.

 - Bring to a boil, let reduce and thicken slightly for 2 minutes.

 - Add chicken thighs back to pan, let sauce reduce another 5-8 minutes, flipping chicken occasionally, until thick and chicken thighs are 165 internal temp.